EMA's 29th Annual Meeting

 - 9:30 - 9:45 a.m.
 Talk 3: The Story Inside Power Grid Data, presented by Connor Waldoch, Head of Strategy and Founder, Grid Status

 10:00 - 10:15 a.m.
-Networking Break: Sponsored by Tradition Energy | Foyer
+Networking Break: Sponsored by Tradition Energy | Grand Ballroom Foyer, West Tower, Level 2

 10:15 - 11:00 a.m.
-Panel Discussion: Storing Value - Unlocking Verra-fied Carbon Abatement | Main Ballroom
+Panel Discussion: Storing Value - Unlocking Verra-fied Carbon Abatement | Grand Ballroom, West Tower, Level 2

 Verra’s groundbreaking framework for battery storage carbon credits will create new opportunities for energy storage developers, utilities, and carbon market participants to monetize grid services that enable renewable integration.
 Industry experts will discuss how battery storage can maximize its carbon abatement potential while providing reliability to the grid, and be awarded tradable and verified carbon credits for doing so.
 The conversation will address implementation strategies, measurement and verification requirements, and the commercial opportunities this new framework creates for storage project economics.